qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - `std::remove` doesn't remove but just rearrange elements. `erase` actually removes.
 - Literal number starting with 0 will be treated as octal number. (`0123` is 83)
 - Undefined behaviors.
 The compiler optimization aim to keep defined behavior the same, but can freely change undefined behavior.
 Relying on undefined behavior can make program break under optimization.
 [See also](https://russellw.github.io/undefined-behavior)
   - Accessing uninitialized memory is undefined behavior.
-Converting a `char*` to struct pointer can be seem as accessing uninitialized memory, because the object lifetime hasn't started.
+Converting a `char*` to struct pointer can be seen as accessing uninitialized memory, because the object lifetime hasn't started.
 It's recommended to put the struct elsewhere and use `memcpy` to initialize it.
   - Accessing invalid memory (e.g. null pointer) is undefined behavior.
   - Integer overflow/underflow is undefined behavior.
 Note that unsigned integer can underflow below 0.
   - Aliasing.